-- There is a weighting in favour of maintaining the exception due to the fact that no planning application has been formally determined. - Publishing the terms of pre-application advice is likely to deter other developers from wanting to do business with the Council and bringing much needed investment into the borough. - Developers are in competition with each other in any scheme and divulging their sensitive commercial information would damage those organisations in future bidding processes and in obtaining funding for the schemes. - Releasing the requested information could prejudice the Council's future negotiation capabilities and reduce the confidence third parties have with the Council in order to facilitate the decision making process.
+- There is a weighting in favour of maintaining the exception. - Publishing commercially sensitive information is likely to deter other developers from wanting to do business with the Council and bringing much needed investment into the borough. - Developers are in competition with each other in any scheme and divulging their sensitive commercial information would damage those organisations in future bidding processes and in obtaining funding for the schemes. - Releasing the requested information could prejudice the Council's future negotiation capabilities and reduce the confidence third parties have with the Council in order to facilitate the decision making process.
 Both the Council and any third party contractor would be reluctant to have free and frank discussions if all that is discussed is subject to scrutiny with no safe space for 'confidential communications', the requested information may prejudice pending or future decisions which would be detrimental to the Council and or third parties.